 The VKC UCEDD Public Policy Team focuses Vanderbilt Kennedy Center resources on local, state, and national disability-related public policy issues.
 Research findings and the research and clinical expertise of Vanderbilt Kennedy Center faculty, staff, and trainees are made available to inform public policy discussions and legislation that impacts individuals with disabilities and their families.

 About the VKC UCEDD Public Policy Team

 - Tennessee Kindred Stories of Disabilities

 This story project provides a way for individuals with disabilties and families to share their experiences with a variety of supports and services like health care, education, housing, and employment.
 Stories are collected by students at Vanderbilt University and are compiled in a topical booklet each year that is shared with Tennessee legislators and policymakers during TN Disability Day on the Hill and the Disability Policy Seminar in Washington DC.
 Stories are housed in a searchable database and may be viewed HERE.

 - Educate to Advocate

 - Disability Day on the Hill

-Disability Day on the Hill in 2018 will take place on February 14, 2018.
+The next Disability Day on the Hill will take place on February 12, 2019, 9am-2pm.
 The day will include a kick-off program coordinated by the TN Disability Policy Alliance.
 Legislators have moved their offices to the Cordell Hull Building (425 5th Ave N, Nashville, TN 37243).
 You must call ahead to schedule an appointment with your legislator.
 Our colleagues at the Tennessee Disability Coalition and The Arc Tennessee can help with scheduling.

 - To find your legislators and to learn more about their work and current legislation, visit the Tennessee General Assembly Website